-While we’ve always thought the cannabis’s psychotropic effects were primarily due to THC, they may be, in fact, partly attributable to one promising, newly discovered cannabinoid.
+While we’ve always thought cannabis’s psychotropic effects were primarily due to THC, they may be, in fact, partly attributable to one promising, newly discovered cannabinoid.
 Thanks to a group of Italian researchers, supported by the UNIHEMP project, we now know that the high-inducing THC isn’t the most potent psychoactive cannabis compound.
-Join us to meet Δ9-Tetrahydrocannabiphorol (delta-9-tetrahydrocannbiphorol).
+Meet Δ9-Tetrahydrocannabiphorol (delta-9-tetrahydrocannabiphorol).

 What is THCP?

 After the confirmation of the identities of the two cannabinoids, the group turned its focus to THCP.
 This potential game-changer is the latest of hundreds of active phytocannabinoids identified in the resinous trichomes of cannabis plants.

 It seems to interact with the same receptor as THC, known as CB1, but with a critical difference in the side alkyl chain, the string of carbon and hydrogen atoms attached to a molecule.
 To bind the CB1 receptor, a minimum of three carbons is necessary, like in the case of THCV, while an eight-carbon side chain registered the highest binding activity.

 In THC, the alkyl chain consists of five carbon atoms, while in THCP, it differs slightly.
 It consists of seven carbon atoms and appears to elicit the most potent biological response, suggesting that it’s the alkyl chain’s length that potentiates the chemical’s effects.
 According to the study, naturally occurring cannabinoids with a linear alkyl side chain longer than five terms have never been identified in cannabis plants.